stoversa/node_storefront/README.md

 ```
 ![bamazonCustomer in Action](./multimedia/bamazonCustomer.gif)

 This is the customer-facing UI for Bamazon.
 Users can view available items, and submit orders for products (and specify quantity).
-If the store holds a sufficient quantity of a requested item, the purchase is processed, and the user is shown how much the transacation cost.
+If the store holds a sufficient quantity of a requested item, the purchase is processed, and the user is shown how much the transacation cost. [(See bamazonCustomer.js in action)](https://youtu.be/e51BxQAoqM4 "Video Demo of bamazonCustomer.js")

 #### Manager